adrielklein/test-site/_posts/2016-09-06-up-the-rockies.markdown

 As impressive as the arch was, I couldn't help but think to myself, "Man, they must have had to kill a bunch of elk to make that work of art.
 How cruel!"

 It was only until later when I learned that the bull sheds and regrows his antlers each year.
-So rather than killing the elk, these artistic piecies of bone are typically [collected by boy scouts](http://www.roadsideamerica.com/story/11685) at the national elk refuge after the winter shed.
+So rather than killing the elk, these artistic pieces of bone are typically [collected by boy scouts](http://www.roadsideamerica.com/story/11685) at the national elk refuge after the winter shed.

 Apparently the species is plentiful on both public and private lands so endangerment is not a concern.
 As a matter of fact, there are estimated to be about a million elk living in the US and strict hunting regulations ensure their abundance.
 Although I lack both the expertise and equipment to hunt the great beast, I hope to some day photograph a bull in the wild.